 What is a Splitboard?

 A splitboard is a type of snowboard that can be separated into two halves, allowing it to be used as a pair of skis for uphill and cross-country skiing.
-The two halves of a splitboard are joined together with clips, latches and bindings to make a regular snowboard.
+The two halves of a splitboard are joined together with clips, latches and bindings to make a regular snowboard for the downhill sections.

 Splitboards are typically made of wood, fibreglass, or carbon fibre.
 The bottom half is much the same as a regular snowboard, while the top half has specific bindings that swivel to allow you to attach your boots lengthways in ski mode or across the board in snowboard mode.